Spatial computing: Apple Vision Pro

 Apple announced Apple Vision Pro, a device it markets as a "spatial computer", on June 5, 2023.
 It includes several features such as Spatial Audio, two 4K micro-OLED displays, the Apple R1 chip and eye tracking, and released in the United States on February 2, 2024.
 In announcing the platform, Apple invoked its history of popularizing 2D graphical user interfaces that supplanted prior human-computer interface mechanisms such as the command line.
 Apple suggests the introduction of spatial computing as a new category of interactive device, on the same level of importance as the introduction of the 2D GUI.

 Apple Vision Pro runs on a new operating system called visionOS, which combines eye tracking, gesture recognition, and voice input to enable immersive interaction without physical controllers.
 The platform is aimed at productivity, entertainment, collaboration, and enterprise use cases.

 Magic Leap

 Magic Leap had also previously used the term “spatial computing” to describe its own devices.
 Its first headset, the Magic Leap 1, was released on August 8, 2018.

-Magic Leap’s technology enables the rendering of digital content through a method known as optical rendering, which projects virtual information into the user’s field of view.
+Magic Leap’s technology enables the display of content into the real world using an optical see-through head-mounted display, which projects an overlay of a virtual world into the user’s field of view.
 This allows for an experience where the physical and digital worlds are perceived simultaneously.